dwmkerr/crosswords-js/README.md

 npm run prettier:fix
 ```

-To automate all these checks on each git commit, create a `pre-commit` hook in your repository:
+To automate all these checks on each commit to your local git repository, create a `pre-commit` hook in your repository:

 ```bash
 # From the root directory of the package...